kherge-archive/php-annotations/README.md

 $array = $toArray->convert($tokens);
 ```

-The resulting array that is returned is actually an array of objects.
-Each
-object represents a single annotation.
-An annotation object will only ever
+The value of `$array` is an array of objects.
+Each object represents a single
-have two fields: `name` and `values`.
+annotation in the docblock.
+Each object will have two properties: `name` and
+`values`.
+Any values contained in `()` will be in `values`, including nested
+annotations.

 The following example: